animaxdev/shareable-links/README.md

 # Share Links

-Collection of social media `share-links', do you know of another service?
-Checkout the [contributing guidelines](CONTRIBUTING.md).
+Collection of social media `share-links`.
+Do you know of another service?
+Please see the [contributing guidelines](CONTRIBUTING.md) and create a pull request.

 - [Facebook](#facebook)
 - [Twitter](#twitter)